ubleipzig/marctools/README.md

 Convert MARC21 to tsv.
 If a given tag or subfield has multiple values, just the first one is considered.
-Only useful for control fields or non-repeatable fields with a single subfield.
+Most useful for control fields or non-repeatable fields with a single subfield.
+For repeated fields, use the `-s` flag to specify a value delimiter.

 Examples: